ringosuen/3522_A01070413/Assignments/Assignment 1/README.md

 You can keep feeding a Pokemon food until it's no longer hungry.

-You can keep feeding a Pokekmon poitions until health is full.
+You can keep feeding a Pokemon poitions until it's health is full.

 You can keep playing with a Pokemon until it's happiness is full.

 When the health hits 0, the game automatically hatch a new egg for you.